 ||¼ teaspoon onion powder

-- At least two hours before serving, whisk the oil, vinegar, sugar, garlic, salt, pepper, dry mustard, and onion powder until blended, and then cover and chill.
+- At least two hours before serving, whisk the oil, vinegar, raw honey, garlic, salt, pepper, dry mustard, and onion powder until blended, and then cover and chill.

 - In a large salad bowl, toss the spinach, green onions, almonds, strawberries, and dill.
 Just before serving, pour dressing over salad and toss.